FebraS/PSTryExtend/README.md

 If there are errors (e.g., file not found, no permissions), an error message will be displayed in the console.

 6. **Reopen Adobe Photoshop CC 2018:**
-After running the application, reopen Adobe Photoshop CC 2018 without internet connetion.
+After running the application, reopen Adobe Photoshop CC 2018 without internet connection.
 You may see an option to start a new trial or your trial period may have been extended.

 ### Warnings: